 Production margin = Allowable income – allowable expenses + inventory adjustments

-To reflect any changes in the value of your inventory, inventory adjustments are calculated and added to your production margin.
+To reflect any changes in the value of your inventory, inventory adjustments are calculated and added to your production margins.
 Fair market values are used to value your inventory adjustments.

 Calculating your reference margin

-Your reference margin is an olympic average of your last five production margins (dropping the highest and lowest values) or an average of your adjusted expenses from the same three years – whichever is less.
+Your reference margin is your historical average of net farming income.
+It is calculated based on an Olympic average of your last five production margins (dropping the highest and lowest values).

 New to farming?